JordanMarr/SqlHydra/README.md

         select (avgBy p.ListPrice)
     }

-// Use the subquery via the `subqueryOne` function: let productsWithAboveAveragePrice =
+// Get products with a price > the average price let productsWithAboveAveragePrice =
     select {
         for p in productTable do